THEO TOPCO LIMITED MODERN SLAVERY STATEMENT

 2. Our Business

-Key Group is a leading financial services group providing products and services for those in or approaching retirement including equity release, annuities and estate planning.
+Key Group is a leading financial services group providing products and services for those in or approaching retirement including equity release, later life lending and estate planning.

 Key Group is made up of a number of trading divisions including:

-Key– whose primary business is the provision of equity release advice but who also has business lines in the arrangement of non-advised annuities and estate planning.
+Key (Key Retirement Solutions Ltd) – whose primary business is the provision of equity release advice but who also has business lines in mainstream mortgage advice and estate planning.

-Air Group – offer a range of services which include a sourcing system for equity release and retirement lending products to help later life advisers support their customers and their business.
+Air Group – offer a range of services which include a sourcing system for equity release and retirement lending products to help equity release advisers support their customers and their business.

-Due to the nature of our business and our approach to governance, we assess that there is a very low risk of slavery and human trafficking in our business and supply chains.
+A risk assessment for the potential of slavery and human trafficking within our business and supply chains is evaluated by the nature of our business and our approach to governance, we therefore consider the risk is very low.
 However we aim to periodically review the effectiveness of the relevant policies and procedures that we have in place.

 3. Our Supply Chains